MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 *PS C:\> Get-VMGpuPartitionAdapter --VMName \$vm*

 The next step will be to start the VM using PowerShell or WAC.
 Once the VM is up and running, it will show a GPU in device manager.
-At this time, you can install the guest driver provided but the partner.
+At this time, you can install the guest driver provided by the partner.

 There is no mechanism today to pass the driver to the VM and install the driver.